 We have a bedtime routine in our home that involves reading (several) books, singing some songs and praying before it’s time to lay down and (hopefully!) go to sleep.

-Ever since I mapped out a Bible reading plan for 90 Days in the Psalms (you can sign up right here!) for moms, I’ve been thinking about how we can help our children walk through the psalms too!
+Ever since I mapped out a Bible reading plan for 90 Days in the Psalms (you can sign up for that reading plan right here!) for moms, I’ve been thinking about how we can help our children walk through the psalms too!

 So I decided to incorporate some psalms with our bedtime routine, and the kids have really enjoyed it so far!
 It’s been fun to spend just a few minutes with each of our four kids by themselves….I feel like they learn and listen better that way at the end of the day, rather than trying to do this all in a group.